-The causal rotavirus infects and destroys villous enterocytes throughout the small intestine, but lesions are most severe in the middle third of the intestine.
-Loss of villous epithelium results in partial villous atrophy, malabsorption, and osmotic diarrhea.
-Four antigenic groups (A, B, C, E) of rotavirus are found in pigs.
-They are easily spread by direct contact.
-Healthy carrier sows may be fecal shedders during the periparturient period, thereby exposing their litters to infection.
+Rotaviruses infect and destroy villous enterocytes throughout the small intestine.
+Lesions are segmental and are commonly observed from mid-jejunum through the ileum.
+Loss of villous epithelium results in villous atrophy, malabsorption, and osmotic diarrhea.
+Rotavirus groups A, B, and C are associated with diarrhea in piglets worldwide.
+They are easily transmitted by direct contact.
+Healthy carrier sows may shed rotavirus in their feces during the periparturient period, thereby exposing their litters to infection.
 Recently weaned pigs are commonly exposed to rotaviruses that persist in nursery facilities and in other carrier pigs during commingling.

-If neonatal pigs do not receive protective levels of maternal antibody, they are likely to develop profuse watery diarrhea in 12–48 hr.
-More commonly, the infection is endemic in a herd, and sows have varying levels of antibody in the colostrum and milk, which provide varying degrees of passive protection to nursing pigs.
-Diarrhea often begins in pigs 5 days to 3 wk old or immediately after weaning.
-The feces of nursing pigs often are yellow or gray and pasty in the early stages and progress to gray and pasty after ~2 days.
-Diarrhea persists for 2–5 days.
-Diarrheic pigs become gaunt and rough-haired, but mortality usually is low.
-Weaned pigs have watery feces that contain poorly digested feed.
-Weaners become inappetent and noncompetitive, which results in emaciation, stunting, and probably predisposition to pneumonia and other diseases.
+If neonatal pigs do not receive protective levels of maternal antibody, they are likely to develop profuse watery diarrhea in 12–48 hours.
+More commonly, rotaviral enteritis is endemic in a herd, and sows have varying levels of antibody in the colostrum and milk, which provide varying levels of passive protection to nursing pigs.
+Diarrhea often begins in pigs 5 days to 3 weeks old or immediately after weaning.
+The feces of nursing pigs are typically yellow or gray and pasty in the early stages, and they progress to gray and pasty after ~2 days.
+Diarrhea commonly persists for 2–5 days.
+Affected pigs become gaunt and rough-haired; however, mortality is usually low.
+Weaned pigs may have watery feces that contain poorly digested feed.

 There is no specific treatment for rotaviral enteritis in pigs.
-Minimizing heat loss and providing adequate water to maintain hydration are helpful.
-Concurrent infection by enterotoxigenic Escherichia coli is common; therefore, antibiotic therapy may reduce mortality.
-Providing diarrheic weaned pigs with a warm, dry, draft-free environment and frequent limited feedings help prevent starvation, secondary diseases, and permanent stunting.
+Minimizing heat loss and providing adequate water to maintain hydration of the patient are helpful.
+Concurrent infection by enterotoxigenic Escherichia coli is common; therefore, antimicrobial treatment may reduce mortality.
+Providing affected weaned pigs with a warm, dry, draft-free environment and frequent limited feedings helps prevent starvation, secondary diseases, and permanent stunting.
 Vaccine for group A rotavirus appears beneficial when given to sows before farrowing.
-Vaccines for groups B, C, and E have not been developed because of difficulty in virus propagation.
+Vaccines for groups B and C have not been developed commercially because of difficulty in virus propagation.
 A serotyping scheme based on virus neutralization indicates a lack of cross-protection between isolates within groups.
 Intentional exposure of gilts and sows to feces from affected piglets, known as feedback, may be of benefit in increasing lactogenic immunity.